TryGhost/slimer/packages/slimer-cli/README.md

 # Slimer CLI

-Provides the cli bindings for the slimer package.
+Provides the CLI bindings for the slimer package.
+All commands live in slimer.
+This repo uses @tryghost/pretty-cli to provide a CLI-based interface.

 ## Install

+Add me to your globals:

-- `npm iinstall --global @tryghost/slimer-cli`
+- `npm install --global @tryghost/slimer-cli`

 ## Develop